Best Life Insurance For Cigar Smokers & Nicotine Users

 Best life insurance company for cigar smokers

-AIG American General Life Insurance is one of the best options in affordable term life insurance for cigar smokers.
+AIG American General Life Insurance has the cheapest life insurance for cigar smokers.
 Given their relaxed underwriting requirements on cigar smoking and reduced penalties on this type of tobacco use, we believe that AIG is the best option for your life insurance needs.

 Life insurance for chewing tobacco (smokeless tobacco)